thisisaaronland/mapzen-slippy-map/README.md

 ## Shift-L

-Toggles between labeled and unlabeled versions of the current style. _This is still a bit clunky and does not apply to the `bubble-wrap` style._
+Toggles between labeled and unlabeled versions of the current style. _This is still a bit clunky and does not apply to the `bubble-wrap` or the `outdoor` styles._

 ## Shift-O